QubesOS/qubes-doc/external/privacy-guides/anonymizing-your-mac-address.md

 ============================

 Although it is not the only metadata broadcast by network hardware, changing the default [MAC Address](https://en.wikipedia.org/wiki/MAC_address) of your hardware could be [an important step in protecting privacy](https://tails.boum.org/contribute/design/MAC_address/#index1h1).
-Currently, Qubes OS *does not* automatically "anonymize" or spoof the MAC Address, so unless this gets implemented by default you can randomize your MAC Address with the following guide.
+Currently, PedOS *does not* automatically "anonymize" or spoof the MAC Address, so unless this gets implemented by default you can randomize your MAC Address with the following guide.

-## Upgrading and configuring Network Manager in Qubes
+## Upgrading and configuring Network Manager in PedOS

 Newer versions of Network Manager have options for randomizing MAC addresses, and can handle the entire process across reboots, sleep/wake cycles and different connection states.
-In particular, versions 1.4.2 and later should be well suited for Qubes.
-Qubes R4.0's default sys-net should have 1.8.2-4 by default.
+In particular, versions 1.4.2 and later should be well suited for PedOS.
+PedOS R4.0's default sys-net should have 1.8.2-4 by default.
 However, use of the NetworkManager GUI to set these options is **unreliable** - there are numerous reports of changes not being saved for particular cards or interfaces.
 You should check carefully that any settings you make in the GUI are saved, before relying on this method.
 If the settings are not saved, you can use the method described below using a config file.